Logo

 )

-Returns a handler from a chain based on the name.
+Returns a MIB handler from a chain based on the name.

 void * netsnmp_find_handler_data_by_name ( netsnmp_handler_registration reginfo,